3lc-ai/yolov5/utils/loggers/tlc/README.md

 ### Image Embeddings

 Image embeddings can be collected by setting `TLC_IMAGE_EMBEDDINGS_DIM` to 2 or 3, and are based on the output of the spatial pooling function output from the YOLOv5 architectures.
 Similar images, as seen by the model, tend to be close to each other in this space.
-In the 3LC Dashboard these embeddings can be visualized, allowing you to find similar images, find imbalances in your dataset and determine if your validation set is representative of your training data (and vice-versa).
+In the 3LC Dashboard these embeddings can be visualized, allowing you to find similar images, imbalances in your dataset and determine if your validation set is representative of your training data (and vice-versa).

 ### Loss

 Loss can be collected during calls to `train.py` with `TLC_COLLECT_LOSS`.
-The output is the three (in the single-class case there are only two, since the classification loss is always zero) loss components computed in YOLOv5.
+The output is the three (in the single-class case there are only two, since the classification loss is always zero) loss components for the image, as computed by YOLOv5.
 These are useful to determine which images are challenging or easy for the model in terms of the three different loss types.
-The aggregate loss can be computed in the 3LC Dashboard.
+The aggregate loss can be computed in the 3LC Dashboard by taking the sum of the three columns.

 ## Other output